Toggle Nav

 The Greater Mekong region holds irreplaceable riches—ranging from rare wildlife in spectacular natural landscapes to communities with distinct cultural heritages.
 The vast region spans six countries: China, Myanmar, Lao PDR, Thailand, Cambodia and Vietnam.
 Its 200 million acres—the combined size of Texas and Arkansas—contain some of the most biologically diverse habitats in the world.

 This is the ‘rice bowl’ of Asia and at its heart lays the Mekong River.
 Winding almost 3,000 miles from the Tibetan plateau down to the South China Sea, the Mekong River boasts the world's largest inland fishery.
-It accounts for up to 25 percent of the global freshwater catch and provides livelihoods for at least 60 million people.
+It accounts for up to 25 percent of the global freshwater catch and provides livelihoods for tens of millions of people.
 It is second only to the Amazon River in terms of fish biodiversity.
-At least 1,100 freshwater species swim the waters of this mighty river including the last remaining populations of the Irrawaddy dolphin, giant freshwater stingray which can weigh up to 1,300 pounds, and the Mekong giant catfish.
+At least 1,200 freshwater species swim the waters of this mighty river including the last remaining populations of the Irrawaddy dolphin, giant freshwater stingray which can weigh up to 1,300 pounds, and the Mekong giant catfish.

 Unprecedented social and economic development in the Greater Mekong makes conservation work here especially urgent and significant.
 The most pressing threats are hydropower development, climate change, illegal wildlife trade and habitat loss.